-Sarah found an early love of movement in gymnastics starting at 14.
+Sarah found an early love of movement in gymnastics starting at 8.
 She traveled with the competitive circuit for ten years.
-In 2008, she discovered Middle-Easter dance and became captivated by the art form, immediately seeking out instruction before becoming an instructor and performer herself, adding fire arts to her repertoire along the way.
+In 2008, she discovered Middle-Eastern dance and became captivated by the art form, immediately seeking out instruction before becoming an instructor and performer herself, adding fire arts to her repertoire along the way.

 In 2012, Sarah found aerial and began as a silks student.
-Later, she would become a silks instructor and director of the trapeze program for AerialCLT.
+Later, she would become a silks instructor and director of a trapeze program at a Charlotte studio.